Paris Notre Dame Gargoyles

 After the devastating fire in 2019, Notre Dame cathedral underwent extensive restoration efforts.
 The gargoyles, some of which suffered damage, are being carefully preserved as part of this ambitious project.
 These efforts highlight their historical and architectural significance, ensuring they remain iconic symbols for future generations.

-The design and artistry of Notre Dame’s gargoyles
+The Design and Artistry of Notre Dame’s Gargoyles

 The Paris Notre Dame gargoyles are a testament to the creativity and skill of medieval craftsmen.
 Each figure is unique, showcasing a blend of Gothic imagination and precision.